9th Australian National Family Law Conference–

 entitled to hear a matrimonial case one must ask which of the available

-the parties to a marriage might be an Australian citizen, which would
+of the parties to a marriage might be an Australian citizen, which

-give the Family Court of Australia jurisdiction.
-However, if the couple
+would give the Family Court of Australia jurisdiction.
+However,

-are expatriates living and working in London and with all their assets
+if the couple are expatriates living and working in London and with

-within England and Wales, then common sense will dictate that, in
+all their assets within England and Wales, then common sense will

 Interestingly, however, in my experience